-Along that line, you learn to sometimes temporarily lay aside your interests to focus on those of a sibling.
+Along that line, another advantage of a large family is that you learn to sometimes temporarily lay aside your interests to focus on those of a sibling.
 I LOVE that my kids get the opportunity to learn from their siblings’ interests.

 One child could not care less about baseball, but has learned a few things about it since he has a brother who is obsessed.
 Another never would’ve considered reading the American Girl books if his sister hadn’t been reading them, too.
 It develops their sense of curiosity and allows them to choose to be interested.

 And, of course, it means that stuff can be reused across multiple kids and interests!
 That baseball glove can be passed down, and so can that little violin (my 3 year old is already asking to play it!).
 It means you can buy nicer quality stuff knowing that you’ll get plenty of use out of it (like our favorite kids hiking backpack or baby carrier).
 And that amazing kids bike that’s still in perfect condition?
 Will definitely continue to get plenty of use.

 It also means you can easily buy stuff in bulk!
 Like our favorite baby body wash that we buy in the biggest size possible.

 Kids in any family can learn skills and contribute to the household.
 But it becomes even more of a necessity with lots of kids.
 This is definitely one of my favorite advantages of living in a big family!

 All of our kids have certain responsibilities and chores through our family economy system, and they learn young to contribute in meaningful ways.
 My older two kids make dinner once a week, and even my newly minted 3 year old helps sort laundry.